project-chip/connectedhomeip/src/app/zap-templates/README.md

 ### How to generate files for a single application

-By default generated files are located into a `gen/` folder next to the application `zap` file that has been created during the application configuration.
+By default generated files are located in a `gen/` folder next to the application `zap` file that has been created during the application configuration.